markbates/configatron/README.md

 Configatron makes configuring your applications and scripts incredibly easy.
 No longer is a there a need to use constants or global variables.
 Now you can use a simple and painless system to configure your life.
 And, because it's all Ruby, you can do any crazy thing you would like to!

-## IMPORTANT NOTES ON V3

-V3 is still a work in progress.
-It is also a complete rewrite of the library.
-Because V3 is a rewrite there is a lot that has been thrown out, modified, etc...
-There is a good chance that some feature or method that you were using doesn't exist, or works differently now.
-Hopefully you'll find these changes for the best.
-If not, you know how to submit a Pull Request. :)

 One of the more important changes to V3 is that it now resembles more a `Hash` style interface.
 You can use `[]`, `fetch`, `each`, etc...

 ## Installation